McCabe and Nesbitt 2021

 Figure 1.
 Falcatakely from O’Connor et al. 2020 µCT scans, then moved slightly on frame 2.

-the authors mistakenly consider Falcatakely an enantiornithine bird with a “unique development of beak”.
+the authors mistakenly considered Falcatakely an enantiornithine bird with a “unique development of beak”.
 This was due to taxon exclusion.
-They assumed they had ‘a bird in hand’ when analysis indicates they did not.
+They assumed they had a bird when a more inclusive analysis of omitted taxa indicates they did not.